GSA/search-gov/RACKSPACE_SETUP.markdown

 ## Installing Redis

-The Redis server runs on staging, and on the production cron machine.
-These instructions install it as a service on the cron machine.
+A Redis instance runs on staging, the production cron machine, and the ROR machine (drweb) in the disaster recovery environment.
+These instructions show how it got installed as a service on the cron machine.

 Get configuration file and init.d file from staging server: